vitorstabile/software-quality/README.md

 #### <a name="chapter4part1"></a>Chapter 4 - Part 1: Unit Testing, Integration Testing, and System Testing

+The idea is a dynamic approache to running the code to test it

+**Testing phases**

+- **Unit testing** = Test of individual units of source code.
+The definition of “unit” for test purposes depends on the actual software.
+It is done by the programmer most of the times

+- **Integration testing** = Units are combined and tested as a whole.
+Typically black-box testing.

+- **System testing (and Alpha testing)** = The testing team plays the role of end-users.
+The test is executed in the developers’ site.

+- **Beta testing** = A beta version of the software is released to be used by external users (beta testers).

+- **Acceptance testing** = Determined by contract.
+Confirms that the solution works for the customer

+**Types of Testing**

+- **Functional**

+- **Non-functional**:
+    - Performance: test the run-time performance of the software.
+    - Stress: execute a system in a manner that demands resources in abnormal quantity, frequency, or volume.
+    - Usability: attempt to identify discrepancies between the user interfaces of a product and the human engineering requirements of its potential users
+    - Security: verify that protection mechanisms built into a system will, in fact, protect it from improper penetration
+    - Dependability: operate the system for long periods of time and estimate the likelihood that the the requirements for failure rates, mean-time-between-failures, and so on, will be satisfied. -> Very Dificult
+    - Specific non-functional elements: Error detection, Intrusion detection, Checkpointing, Logging, Recovery

 #### <a name="chapter4part2"></a>Chapter 4 - Part 2: Black-box and White-box Testing

 #### <a name="chapter4part3"></a>Chapter 4 - Part 3: Model-based Testing